-The Manitoba property portfolio, totalling in excess of 45,000 collective hectares, is located in and around the Snow Lake mining camp and hosts the highest grade unmined NI 43-101 copper deposits (the gold-rich Talbot copper deposit and the Rail copper deposit) and the highest grade unmined historical zinc deposits (the Lon zinc deposit, the Bur zinc deposit and the Morgan zinc deposit).
-Rockcliff also owns the MacBride zinc deposit, optioned to Nevada Zinc Corporation, located north of Snow Lake near Leaf Rapids, Manitoba.
-Rockcliff owns a Net Smelter Return Royalty (NSR) on the Tower property which includes the T-1 copper deposit.
-The Tower is advancing towards production in 2019.
-The Manitoba property portfolio also includes the highest grade former lode gold producer (Laguna) plus four other gold properties hosting multiple gold-rich zones adjacent to a former million ounce gold producer and a gold processing facility.
+The Manitoba property portfolio, totalling in excess of 50,000 collective hectares, is located in and around the Snow Lake mining camp and hosts some of the highest-grade unmined NI 43-101 copper deposits ((the gold-rich Talbot Copper Deposit (recently assigned to Norvista Capital for cash and royalties) and the Rail Copper Deposit)) and the highest-grade unmined historical zinc deposits (the Lon Zinc Deposit, the Bur Zinc Deposit, the Morgan Zinc Deposit and the down dip of the Pen Zinc Deposit)).
+Rockcliff also owns the MacBride Zinc Deposit, optioned to Nevada Zinc Corporation, located north of Snow Lake near Leaf Rapids, Manitoba.
+Rockcliff owns a Net Smelter Return Royalty (NSR) on the Tower Property (owned by Norvista Capital) which includes the T-1 copper deposit.
+The Tower is advancing towards production in 2020.
+The Manitoba property portfolio also includes the highest-grade former lode-gold producer (Laguna and Lucky Jack gold properties are held under a letter of intent with Kinross who plan to spend $5.5M in exploration to earn a 70% interest) and three other gold properties hosting multiple gold-rich zones adjacent to a former million ounce gold producer and a gold processing facility.

 Exploration on the project has followed an “exploration template for success” and has included:

-- +20,000 line kilometres of helicopter generated magnetic and Electromagnetic coverage
+- +25,000 line kilometres of helicopter-generated magnetic and Electromagnetic coverage

 - Multiple surface Electromagnetic geophysical surveys covering known targets and discovering new targets for follow-up exploration